vsobolmaven/pysolr/README.rst

         },
     ])

+    # You can optimize the index when it gets fragmented, for better speed.
+    solr.optimize()

     # Later, searching is easy.
 In the simple case, just a plain Lucene-style
     # query is fine.
     results = solr.search('bananas')